go-on/stack/README.md

 ### A

 Since only one Contexter may be used within a stack, it is always possible to ask the Contexter for the underlying ResponseWriter.
 This is what helper functions like ReclaimResponseWriter(), Flush(), CloseNotify() and Hijack() do.

-### Q

-I get a panic "can't embed contextHandler" from the stack.New() function.
-Why?

-### A

-You are trying to embed a stack that is wrapped by a contextHandler as middleware to another stack.
-Simply remove the ContextHandler() method call from the inner stack as it is just allowed on the outermost stack.

 ## Credits